 Flexor digitorum profundus

 The flexor digitorum profundus helps flex the fingers.
-The muscle originates in the upper part of the ulna bone and stretches to insertion at the distal phalanges in the tips of the fingers.
-Yet, the physical look of the muscle can be deceiving.
-The muscle's belly appears on the forearm, but since the muscle provides mostly for hand functionality, it is considered a hand muscle.
-This notion is further reinforced by the muscle's long tendons, which extend over the wrist and the metacarpals of the hand.
-Along with the flexor digtorum profundus, the flexor pollicis longus and the pronator quadratus fill out the forearm.
-For oxygentated blood, the flexor digitorum profundus muscle relies on the anterior interosseous artery.
-As for a connection to the brain, the muscle is innervated by the anterior interosseous and the ulnar nerves.
-If either the nerves or the muscle itself suffers damage, the fingers would lose their dexterity.
-Also, a person would not be able to flex their fingers, as the extensor digitorum muscles would work unopposed.
+The muscle originates in the upper part of the ulna bone.
+It inserts at the distal phalanges in the tips of the fingers.
+The muscle’s belly is located in the forearm.
+However, it is considered a hand muscle because it is primarily used for hand functionality.
+The muscle's long tendons extend over the wrist and the metacarpals of the hand.
+Along with the flexor pollicis longus and the pronator quadratus, the muscle helps fill out the forearm.
+For oxygenated blood, the flexor digitorum profundus muscle relies on the anterior interosseous artery.
+The muscle is innervated by the anterior interosseous and the ulnar nerves.
+If either the nerves or the muscle itself suffers injury, the fingers would lose their dexterity.